WebAssembly/spec/spectec/test-prose/TEST.md

   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (FUNC functype)

 Elemmode_ok
-- the elemmode elemmode_u0 is valid with the element type rt if:
+- the elem mode elemmode_u0 is valid with the element type rt if:
   - Either:
     - elemmode_u0 is (ACTIVE x expr).
     - the table type C.TABLES[x] is defined in the context.